 First and foremost, it is crucial to assess and treat comorbidities.
 A position paper on the prevention of AF78 highlighted that avoidable or modifiable risk factors are related to lifestyle choices, e.g. diet modification, quitting smoking and alcohol, regular physical activity.
 Hence, as clinicians, we should direct our focus toward specific at-risk groups such as adolescents who, paradoxically, are at increased cardiac risk due to the epidemics of obesity, inadequate nutrition, smoking and alcohol abuse78,79.
 Of note, obesity [and male gender] were independent predictors of failed cardioversion80, whereas weight-loss was related to maintenance of sinus rhythm81.
 Likewise, the RACE 382 was a RCT of 245 patients with early persistent AF and mild-to-moderate heart failure randomised to the targeted therapy of underlying conditions or conventional therapy.
 Both groups received standard treatment of AF and heart failure, and rhythm control therapy.
 At one year follow-up, the improvement in blood pressure, lipid profile, weight and heart failure was observed in the intervention group.
 Besides, sinus rhythm was present in 75% of patients with targeted therapy vs. 63% in the conventional group (odds ratio [OR]: 1.76; 95% CI: 1.02-3.05)82.

 Likewise, impressive progress in the field of the electrophysiology has led to improvements of existing techniques and tools, and new ones are constantly emerging, increasing the efficacy and safety of catheter AF ablation83,84.
-85,86It is expected that single-shot PVI ablation will enable quicker and more durable ablation lesion sets84,87.
+Of note, the randomised trials (e.g. CIRCA-DOSE, FIRE and ICE) directly comparing cryoballoon vs radiofrequency ablation did not find one energy source superior to the other85,86.
+In addition, the point-by-point radiofrequency ablation developed significantly during last decade (introduction of contact force catheters, ablation indexes).
+It is expected that single-shot PVI ablation will enable quicker and more durable ablation lesion sets84,87.
 Moreover, the advances in electroanatomical mapping technologies have provided a better understanding of the triggers for AF, outside of the pulmonary veins88.
 With the integration of these AF mapping systems, specific targets for ablation may be identified, resulting in better AF control beyond PVI alone84,89.
 Lately, the most promising new technology in catheter AF ablation is pulsed-field ablation (PFA)90.
 This technique is used to create micropores at the cell membranes to ablate myocardium without tissue heating91.
 The IMPULSE (NCT03700385) and the PEFCAT (NCT03714178) were the first human trials on PFA, presenting excellent efficacy and safety data.
 PFA was reported to be an ‘ultrafast’ procedure with a 100% efficacy in terms of 3-month durability of PVI92.
+On top, early studies with electroporation show very promising high success rate and low complication rate.
+Thus, catheter ablation is a procedure that comprises different approaches, which are continuously evolving.